Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

-If the workpiece (or base metal) has coatings, for instance, galvanized steel, paint, rust, or other forms of dirt, you should remove it.
+If the workpiece (or base metal) has coatings, for instance, galvanized steel, mill scale, paint, rust, or other forms of dirt, you should remove it.

-However, if you have to weld metals without cleaning them, you want to use rods with the strongest arc.
+However, if you must weld metals without cleaning them, you want to use rods with the strongest arc.
 Cellulosic rods create by far the strongest arc.
 These rods can burn coatings and penetrate corroded metal with efficiency.

 Rutile or even more basic rods have trouble with coated or dirty surfaces and require clean metal to work well.